jmp-app/jmp/README.md

 ### Docker

-Use the following command to start the environment for the first time:
+Use the following command to start the environment for the first time (this may take a moment):
 ```bash
 docker-compose up -d --build
 ```